OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ![Plain text element](/images/tp-element-plaintext.png) ![Rich text element](/images/tp-element-richtext.png)

 If you send `"text": "abc"` to the cmnd/ topic then this text will appear in place of any icon, if you've set one.
-You can set text colour as follows: "text": "#RRGGBB <your_text_here>#", and if you remove the text by sending "text": "", this will restore the original icon in its place.
+You can set text colour as follows: `"text": "#RRGGBB <your_text_here>#"`, and if you remove the text by sending `"text": ""`, this will restore the original icon in its place.

 #### Level display